UoB-COMSM0110/2024-group-13/READMEReport.md

 [Kanban](https://github.com/orgs/UoB-COMSM0110/projects/62)

 ## Introduction
 Throughout this project we worked cohesively as a team and always had productive meetings.
 Even from the start of the development process we promptly decided to adapt a traditional arcade game.
 Collectively, we narrowed down our list to two games we spent our childhood playing: Pac-Man and Battle of the Tanks.
 After choosing these two games, it became clear that we could merge them together to create a novel twist.
+Introducing Pac-Miner:

+[Dans video trailer]
+*The story of Pac-Miner.*

 As the name indicates, Pac-Miner uses the classic Pac-Man style map with ghosts and powerups.
 However, Pac-Man has escaped their original habitat to retreat underground.
 Along the journey Pac-Man has gained the ability to release explosives which can kill ghosts and destroy walls, enabling the players to escape imminent death and create a route of their own choosing.